carlos-gutier/beautiful-jekyll/_posts/2019-07-31-app-to-identify-prescription-pills-from-images.md

 Two of us were given 16 days to give this a try.
 After looking around we found [Pillbox's API from the National Library of Medicine](https://github.com/carlos-gutier/carlos-gutier.github.io/tree/master/_posts) which for greater flexibility we turned into our own SQL database stored on [AWS RDS](https://aws.amazon.com/rds/) using PostgreSQL.
 The database contains information about prescription pills such as the producer, active and inactive ingredients, shape, color, and *pill imprint* which we would use later to identify the pills for our machine learning model.

-You would think that building a Machine Learning model to identify prescription pills would be the hardest task of this project, but actually putting getting the database and creating an API for the developers to work with was the biggest challenge for us.
+You would think that building a Machine Learning model to identify prescription pills would be the hardest task of this project, but actually putting getting the database and creating an API for the developers to work with was the biggest challengewidth="100" for us.

 After putting togeter our SQL database we had to write code to query it.
 Here's part of the code used to obtain the description we needed for each pill identified.
 Users would have the the option of just taking the picture or providing the imprint, name, shape and color of the pill as a second option (which would return more exact results):
 ```python